tootal/pivoter/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

 -------------

-This code can be used to calculate the number of k-cliques, per-vertex k-cliques and per-edge k-cliques in a graph.
+This code can be used to calculate the number of global k-cliques, per-vertex k-cliques and per-edge k-cliques in a graph.

-Getting the graph
+*Getting the graph*
 The graph is expected to be in the .edges format.
 This is a custom format that looks as follows:

 403398 2443411
 0 1
 0 2

 First line has 2 integers separated by a space.
 The first integer is n: number of vertices and second is m: number of edges.
 This line should be followed by m lines, each having 2 integers representing the end vertices of an edge, separated by a space.